LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Agent activity

-1. Go to: shared reports > LE predefined dashboards > agent activity dashboard
+1. Go to: shared reports > predefined dashboards > agent activity dashboard
 2. Choose your selectors:
    1. Time frame selector - the time frame included in the report
    2. Hour offset selector - the timezone in which the data is presented